 Discipline: Pastoral Theology and Ministry Studies

-Study level: Bachelor Level 3 (can also be studied at Bachelor Level 2)
+Study level: Undergraduate Level 2 (can also be studied at Level 3)

 - Refer to the current Student handbook supplement: unit guide for required texts and scheduled lectures and tutorials.

 - Distance students are encouraged to participate in live-streamed lectures and tutorials.